Home / Blogs & Insights / How to Start an Online Casino in 2026

 Banking options for iGaming operators

-Step 5: Choose Your Online Casino Software and Platform
+Step 5: Casino Software and Platform Selection

-Choosing the wrong platform is expensive to fix after launch.
-For this reason, evaluate your options carefully — and ask hard questions — before signing any contract.
+Evaluate your options carefully — and ask hard questions — before signing any contract.

 What your online casino software must include